~~~niantar~~~

 in an instant.
 Indeed, individual neuron cells have been found to have a

-capacity to distinguish face stimuli.
-(The
+capacity to distinguish face stimuli. (

-Cognitive and Neural Development of Face Recognition in Humans:
+Cognitive and Neural Development of Face Recognition in Humans

 McKone e, Crookes k, Kanwisher n,